pflooky/data-caterer-docs/docs/index.md

     The focus of Data Caterer is on the data generation and testing, which can include details about how the data looks like and how it behaves.
 But it does not encompass all the additional metadata that comes with a data contract such as SLAs, security, etc.

+-   :material-cloud-download-outline: __Metrics from load testing__

+    ---

+    Although millions of records can be generated, there are limited capabilities in terms of metric capturing.

 </div>